twogg-git/go-heroku-math/README.md

-# go-heroku-math
+# go-math
-Some math calculations over a file deplyed with heroku
+Some math calculations testing